 The Criminal Finances Act has been in force since 2017.
 While there have been no prosecutions as yet, HMRC are currently investigating thirteen potential violations of the Corporate Criminal Offence of failing to prevent the facilitation of tax evasion.

-The bill will place responsibility on businesses to make sure none of their employees are involved in helping someone evade their taxes.
-If they do, and if the business failed to have “reasonable measures” to prevent or expose it, then the business itself could be found guilty and liable for some pretty steep fines.
+The Act places responsibility on businesses to make sure none of their employees are involved in helping someone evade their taxes.
+If they do, and if the business failed to have “reasonable procedures” to prevent or expose it, then the business itself could be found guilty and liable for some pretty steep fines.

 - Risk assessment

 A company should conduct an assessment of the risk that an employee could actually facilitate tax evasion.
 Companies in the financial services, legal and accounting sectors are obviously at a higher risk.
 Companies that handle large sums of cash or facilitate large transactions might inadvertently serve as money laundering conduits.

 Regardless of the results, this risk assessment process should involve senior management, be well documented and reviewed periodically.

 Some of the risk factors that could affect a company include:

 - Country risk – some countries are perceived as having high levels of secrecy or used as tax shelters

 - Sectoral risk – some sectors pose a higher risk of facilitating tax evasion than others, such as financial services